-20. Section 19.4 (c), (d) and (e) read as under:
+19. Section 19.4(c), (d) and (e) read as under:

-"19.4 (c) Any arbitral proceeding under this section 19.4 shall be conducted in Dhaka, Bangladesh; provided, that if the Company desires that the arbitration be conducted outside of Bangladesh, the arbitration shall be carried out at the seal of the Singapore International Arbitration Centre in the Republic of Singapore and the Company shall pay all of BPDB's costs of the arbitration, as and when incurred by BPDB, including the out of pocket costs of the arbitration of BPDB in excess of the costs that would have been otherwise incurred by BPDB had the arbitration been conducted in Dhaka, Bangladesh (the "incremental Costs").
-The arbitrator shall resolve any disputes as to whether a cost would have been incurred in connection with the arbitration in Dhaka, Bangladesh or are incremental costs.
-The arbitrator may order that BPDB bear its own incremental costs in part or in full if he find that BPDB's claim or defence in the arbitration was spurious and without any merit whatsoever, and BPDB shall pay the amount ordered; provided, however, that if a matter in dispute involves a sum of U.S. ten million Dollars or more, or the legality, validity or enforceability of this Agreement, or the termination of this Agreement, the arbitration shall, unless otherwise agreed by the parties, be conducted in Singapore, and, in such case, each Party shall pay its own costs of arbitration as and when incurred, unless such cost's are ordered by the arbitrator to be paid by one Party, in which case they shall be paid by such Party."
+"19.4(c) Any arbitral proceeding under this Section 19.4 shall be conducted in Dhaka, Bangladesh, provided, that if desires that Company the the arbitration be conducted outside of Bangladesh, the arbitration shall be carried out at the seat of the Singapore International Arbitration Centre in the Republic of Singapore and the Company shall pay all of BPDB's costs of the arbitration, as and when incurred by BPDB, including the out of pocket costs of the arbitration of BPDB in excess of the costs that would have been otherwise incurred by BPDB had the arbitration been conducted in Dhaka, Bangladesh (the "incremental Costs").
+The arbitrator shall resolve any Disputes as to whether a cost would have been incurred in connection with the arbitration in Dhaka, Bangladesh or are Incremental Costs.
+The arbitrator may order that BPDB bear its own Incremental Costs in part or in full if he finds that BPDB's claim or defence in the arbitration was spurious and without any merit whatsoever, and BPDB shall pay the amount ordered provided, however, that if a matter in Dispute involves a sum of ten million Dollars (US\$ 10,000,00) or more, or the legality, validity or enforceability of this Agreement, or the termination of this Agreement, the arbitration shall, unless otherwise agreed by the parties, be conducted in Singapore, and, in such case, each Party shall pay its own costs of arbitration as and when incurred, unless such cost's are ordered by the arbitrator to be paid by one Party, in which case they shall be paid by such Party."

-- (d) The Parties agree that the arbitral tribunal constituted in pursuance of a request for arbitration made under Section 19.4 (n) or (b), shall consists of a sole arbitrator or, if the Parties agree, three arbitrators, two of which shall be appointed by the Parties and the third arbitrator appointed by the two Party selected arbitrators who shall be a person who has held judicial office for a period of not less than three (3) years in a court of record in England or in a jurisdiction whose laws are substantially derived from the common law of England. - (e) No arbitrator appointed pursuant to this section 19.4 shall be a national or resident of the jurisdiction of either party or of any shareholder or group of shareholders owing directly jurisdiction of either Party or of any shareholder or group of shareholders owing directly or indirectly five percent (5%) or more of the Ordinary Share Capital, nor shall any such arbitrator be an employee or agent or former employee or agent of or have any material interest in the business of or in any Party or any such person."
+(d) The Parties agree that the arbitral tribunal constituted in pursuance of a request for arbitration made under Section 19.4 (a) or (b), shall consist of a sole arbitrator or, if the Parties agree, three arbitrators, two of which shall be appointed by the Parties and the third party's arbitrator appointed by the two selected arbitrators who shall be a person who has held judicial office for a period of not less than three (3) years in a court of record in England or in a jurisdiction whose laws are substantially derived from the common law of England.

+(e) No arbitrator appointed pursuant to this Section 19.4 shall be a national or resident of the jurisdiction of either party or of any shareholder or group of shareholders owing directly jurisdiction of either Party or of any shareholder or group of shareholders owing directly or indirectly five percent (5%) or more of the Ordinary Share Capital, nor shall any such arbitrator be an employee or agent or former employee or agent of or have any material interest in the business of or in any Party or any such person."

-21. Section 19.4 (h) reads as under:
+20. Section 19.4(h) reads as under: